-Within the house, Dutch women followed a cleaning routine with military regimen.
+Within the house, Dutch women followed a cleaning routine with a military-like regimen.
 A popular household manual devoted an entire chapter to the weekly task which was expected to be followed with religious devotion.
 On every weekend morning, the steps of the house had to be cleaned, on Wednesday the whole house had to be gone over, Tuesday afternoons were devoted to dusting, Thursdays for scrubbing and scouring and Fridays the cleaning of the cellar and kitchen.

-Although recent research has shown a growing concern of Italian writers in the 15th and 16th century for personal hygiene, cleanliness was confined to the higher echelons of urban society.
-According to contemporary writing, ordinary citizens, the poor and peasants were either ignored or used as a dirty contrasts to the aristocracy, with peasants embodying the hallmark of filth.
+Although recent research has shown a growing concern of Italian writers in the 15th and 16th centuries for personal hygiene, cleanliness was confined to the higher echelons of urban society.
+According to contemporary writing, ordinary citizens, the poor and peasants were either ignored or used as a contrast to the aristocracy, with peasants embodying the hallmark of filth.
 Only maids that cleaned the houses of the bourgeois families were expected to maintain high standards of hygiene.
-Differently, in Holland, cleanliness involved the houses of a people both in towns and in the countryside.
+Differently, in Holland, cleanliness involved the houses of people both in towns and in the countryside.
 Foreign visitors on boat trips from Amsterdam witnessed the cleanliness in the surrounding villages.

 For the painter, abstraction is a tool which is consciously employed to aid recognition, but also to enhance those aspects of reality which he deems most important to communicate.

 Although Vermeer's paintings may appear straightforward depictions of reality, they are highly complex behind-the-scene elaborations of theme and pictorial language.
-In the present work, these two values are interwoven with exceptional mastery, each one discreetly enhancing the other.
-Particularly successful is the sub theme which concerns the relationship between the two women who belong to different social classes, the writing mistress and her attending maid.
+In the present work, reality and painting and interwoven with exceptional mastery, each one discreetly enhancing the other.
+Particularly successful is the sub-theme which concerns the relationship between the mistress and her maid who belong to different social classes.
 This asymmetric relationship appears to have intrigued Vermeer since he elaborated on it more than once.

-A revealing comparison between the Love Letter and the present work can be made.
-In both pictures Vermeer placed the maid standing behind her mistress who, however, is positioned lower on the picture plane than her social subordinate.
+A revealing comparison between The Love Letter and the present work can be made.
+In both pictures, Vermeer placed the maid standing behind her mistress who is positioned lower on the picture plane than her social subordinate.
 Here, the similarities between the two pairings stop because the emotional interaction that Vermeer intends to convey is quite different.

-The distance which separates the 21st-century viewer from Vermeer's paintings regards not only their symbolic meaning, but of the artist's formal, aesthetic goals as well.
+The distance which separates the 21st-century viewer from Vermeer's painting regards not only their symbolic meaning but of the artist's formal, aesthetic goals as well.
 As scholar Paul Taylor has pointed out, the concept of pictorial balance, one of the cardinal values associated with Vermeer's art by modern criticism, is completely lacking in 17th-century art writing.
-Likewise, hauding, or houding, which appears to have been a key term for art writers of the time, is unknown to the public and little understood by scholars.
+Likewise, hauding, or houding, which appears to have been a key term for art writers of the time, is unknown to the public and little understood even by scholars.
 Taylor writes, "Given the stress laid on houding in the theoretical texts, it seems reasonable to suggest that the concept was one often used in Dutch ateliers.
 The very fact that the word was adopted as an artistic term leads one to suppose that the notions to which it referred were widespread.
 For a word to enter a language, a fair number of users must have an interest in deploying it."

 Houding, wrote Willem Goeree in his Inleyding tot d'Algemeene Teykenkonst of 1668, "is one of the most essential things to be observed in a Drawing or Painting...there is nothing in the whole of art which runs more against reason, than to place things without [it]."
 Houding was likewise a fundamental concept for artists and art writers of the age like Gérard de Lairesse and Joachim von Sandrart.